saket349/SDE/BST/if BST or not.md

 - Both the left and right subtrees must also be binary search trees
 - Each node (item in the tree) has a distinct key.

-### so waht we do is keep acount of min and max value, initialy as INT_MIN and INT_MAX, and then keep updating it as move down the tree
+### so waht we do is keep acount of min and max value, initialy as INT_MIN and INT_MAX, and then keep updating it as move down the tree, for each level we narrow down min and max difference accordingly.
-### so while traversing we keep track of the narrowing min and max allowed values as it goes, looking at each node only once.
-The initial values for min and max should be INT_MIN and INT_MAX — they narrow from there.
 ### PS: change INT_MIN AND INT_MAX to value according to question, for question with large entries we may change it some valid min and max value
 ```
 int solve(Node* root, int min,int max){